 If you have found a litter of kittens, click here.

 HSSA reunites hundred of pets with their loving owners each year.
 Make a donation to help us continue this important work by clicking here.

-If you need to bring a pet to HSSA for admissions, you will want to go to the green Admissions building.
+If you need to visit the Lost and Found office, go to the green Admissions building.